bbcf/bbcflib/doc/tutorial_rnaseq.rst

 New Job
 -------

-An RNA-seq analysis works from reads aligned on a reference genome or exonome, given as BAM file(s) through the BAM URL field (there is one BAM file per run).
+An RNA-seq analysis works from reads aligned on a reference genome, given as BAM file(s) through the BAM URL field (there is one BAM file per run).
 Each BAM file represents a sample ("run"); several samples that were produced in the same conditions (replicates) form a "group".

 The BAM URLs can be given directly as an `http://` or `ftp://` address accessible from outside.
 You can add manually as many groups and as many runs per group you want by using the links `Add group of runs` and `Add run in this group`.
 Each sample will then be labeled *group_name.run_index* in the output files.
 Make sure to use short group names, without spaces (prefer the "_" character to separate words) and without any special character in it (e.g. "%&?!").
 Groups are considered to represent different experimental conditions, while runs typically represent techical replicates.
 This is important for statistical analysis - see below.